b-tocs/csf_dpp/doc/dpp4_security.md

 - Use a firewall on the server - [see more](https://www.cyberciti.biz/faq/set-up-a-firewall-with-ufw-on-debian-12-linux/)
 - Use a external firewall of your hosting partner (depends on your environment)

-If you have furter ideas contribute to this project.
+If you have further ideas contribute to this project.
+Thanks!